kube-green/kube-green.github.io/docs/lifecycle.md

 - StatefulSet

 By default, on sleep, deployment and statefulset resources are stopped (if not excluded).
-If you want to suspend also cronjobs, set **suspendCronJobs** to **true**.
+If you want to suspend cronjobs as well, set **suspendCronJobs** to **true**.

-### What means sleep and wake up a resource?
+### What does it mean to sleep and wake up a resource?

-The sleep of the resource is the stop of the resource, and it depends on the type of resources.
+The sleep of the resource is the stop of the resource, and it depends on the type of resource.

-The wake up of the resource is the restore of the status of the resource before the sleep.
+The wake up of the resource is the restoration of the status of the resource before the sleep.

 #### Deployment and StatefulSet